antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

     }
 }
 ```
-If the the request's path *does* equal the expected path for our service endpoint, we need to read the message and compose a response (this code replaces the 'todo' in the previous snippet).
+If the request's path *does* equal the expected path for our service endpoint, we need to read the message and compose a response (this code replaces the 'todo' in the previous snippet).

 ```C#
 Message responseMessage;